mrmorphic/hwio/README.md

 the PWM module is enabled, it will assign the pin to itself.
-Because each pin can have a different set of capabilities, there is no distinction between analog and digital pins as there is in Arduino; there is one set of pins, which may support digital and/or analog capabilities.
+Because each pin can have a different set of capabilities, there is no distinction between analog and digital pins as there is in Arduino; there is one set of pins, which may support any number of capabilities including digital and analog.

 The caller generally works with logical pin numbers retrieved by GetPin.